 The Dynamically created resource groups area in the Product Options area of the Configuration workspace provides the options for controlling how discovered resources are grouped.
-Figure 16 shows the options for controlling how discovered resources are grouped.
+Figure 16 on page 25 shows the options for controlling how discovered resources are grouped.